ParlAI Docker image¶

 docker run -it ghcr.io/facebookresearch/parlai:latest bash

 Once in this terminal you can run any ParlAI command and have interactions with ParlAI as you have it installed on your machine.
-After you are done you may exit this terminal as usual (exit command or Ctrl + D).

-Runtime resources
+Runtime resources¶

 The solution is to add extra resources (eg, RAM, GPU etc.) to your runtime environment.
 For example, the following command will give your runtime environment 2 GPUs (the ones with 0 and 3 ids) if your machine has them at its disposal: